 If you want an option to serve the winning experience more often and earlier in the activity while simultaneously removing or reducing the set-up and calculation cost of picking sample sizes, confidence levels, and other statistical concepts, Auto-Allocate is your best option.

 Auto-Allocate uses the principle of the multi-armed bandit.
 If the term is unfamiliar, a one-armed bandit is a colloquial term for a slot machine (think: Las Vegas).
 Visualize auto-allocation of traffic as having multiple slot machines, in this case, test variations, and at first pulling all handles equally.
 Over time, one or more machines, or test variations, might pay out more than others.
-When this happens, a gambler would naturally start pulling the handles of the ones that win more often.
-In traffic allocation terms, Adobe Target will serve more visitors the experience or experiences that are winning more.
+When this situation happens, a gambler would naturally start pulling the handles of the ones that win more often.
+In traffic allocation terms, Target serves more visitors the experience or experiences that are winning more.

 Consider the following illustration of a two-week A/B activity.
 With Auto-Allocate, as a winning experience emerges, Target diverts more of the traffic to that winner early on in the test.

-The upside is pretty clear: more visitors see the variations that perform best.
+The upside is clear: more visitors see the variations that perform best.
 And as a single variation pulls ahead, even more visitors get diverted to that winning experience, while the test was still running.
-This is especially helpful if the A/B activity being run is happening during a core business moment such as a holiday, product launch, or world news event.
+This method is especially helpful if the A/B activity being run is happening during a core business moment such as a holiday, product launch, or world news event.

 Auto-Allocate finds the winner faster than a manual A/B split, and also allows you to exploit that winner immediately–capturing upside revenue that would have been lost in a traditional or manual approach.
 Because Auto-Allocate directs more traffic to the experience with the highest conversion rate, it can increase your revenue while the activity runs and learns.